 Living in a rural area you tend to get a lot of free newspapers with a agricultural bent.
 Skimming the pages of NZ Farmer (March 28 2016) I came across a very informative article by Keith Woodford about European farmers expanding their value-add dairy production and its impact on New Zealand.

 Up to April 2015 European farmers were protected by production quotas and the Common Agricultural Policy (CAP) which provided large production subsidies which led to over-production.
 At the outset of the EU, one of the main objectives was the system of intervention in agricultural markets and protection of the farming sector.

 An intervention price is the price at which the CAP would be ready to come into the market and to buy the surpluses, thus preventing the price from falling below the intervention price.
-This is illustrated below in Figure 1.
+This is illustrated opposite.
 Here the European supply of lamb drives the price down to the equilibrium 0Pfm – the free market price, where supply and demand curves intersect and quantity demanded and quantity supplied equal 0Qm.
 However, the intervention price (0Pint) is located above the equilibrium and it has the following effects:

 1. It encourages an increase in European production.
 Consequently, output is raised to 0Qs1.